AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-41631-error-retrieving-order-information-without-optional-telephone-value.md

 ---
+description: The MDVA-41631 patch fixes the issue where users get an error retrieving order information without optional "telephone" value through GraphQL.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.7 is installed.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+labels: 2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.4,QPT 1.1.7,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,GraphQL,error,order,Adobe Commerce,cloud infrastructure,on-premises
 title: 'MDVA-41631: Error retrieving order information without optional "telephone" value'
-labels: 2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.4,QPT 1.1.7,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,GraphQL,error,order,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# MDVA-41631: Error retrieving order information without optional "telephone" value

 The MDVA-41631 patch fixes the issue where users get an error retrieving order information without optional "telephone" value through GraphQL.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.7 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.